dohyunkim116/git_exp/README.md

 Project introduction.

-This is a git experimentation.
+This is a git experimentation folder to play with.